rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 #### Notifications & Sinks

-A COM-RPC interface not only allows for defining the methods exposed by a plugin, but can also be used to define notifications that plugins can rause and clients can subscribe to.
+A COM-RPC interface not only allows for defining the methods exposed by a plugin, but can also be used to define notifications that plugins can raise and clients can subscribe to.

 As with Microsoft COM, this is done by allowing clients to create implementations of notification interfaces as sinks, and register that sink with the plugin.
 When a notification occurs, the plugin will call the methods on the provided sink.